n1ghtx0w1/n1ghtx0w1.github.io/_tabs/about.md

 ---

 **Robert Head**
-- I'm a student at WGU studying Cybersecurity and Information Assurance.
+- I'm a WGU student in the BCSIA degree plan *(Cyber Security Information and Assurance)*
-- Work full time for a public safety software company
+- Working full-time for a public safety software company
-- I Enjoy CTF platforms Tryhackme, Hackthebox, CTFTime, and more
+- Hobbies include CTF platforms such as Tryhackme, Hackthebox, CTFTime, and blue team labs like ImmersiveLabs and NICE Challenges
-- Love learning and writing code
+- Love learning and writing code / scripting

 **Connect with me**
 - Email: [attacktheosi@gmail.com](mailto:attacktheosi@gmail.com)